Business tips & ideas eCommerce 101

 Create customer profiles depending on age, gender, income, location, and other factors.
 Research their hobbies, lifestyle, daily struggles, interests and questions, and offer your product as the ultimate solution and point of interest.

-Study the Market and Competitors
+Study the market and competitors

 When entering a market with an already existing product, it’s necessary to research the price points for similar or the same products offered by the competitors.
 Customers have clear expectations when it comes to similar products, and your prices should match them.